Prevent Agenda at Sir John Lillie Primary School

 We ensure that as a school we:

 In all of the above staff promote and uphold these values through their teaching and learning each day.
 Any discussions or lessons are always taught appropriately to pupils, taking into account their age and maturity.

 Finally, extremist and violent views/behaviour can take many forms, whether this is political, religious, misogynistic or homophobic.
 None of these are acceptable in a tolerant and respectful community and some of these may be a bigger threat in our area than others.
-Considering this we will give our pupils the skills appropriate for them to protect themselves from extremists views which they may encounter, now or later on in their lives.
+Considering this we will endeavour to give our pupils the skills appropriate for them to protect themselves from extremists views which they may encounter, now or later on in their lives.